AdminVin/W1X-Debloat/README.md

 Note: This file gets **FALSELY FLAGGED** in Edge and Chrome for being malicious.
 1. After clicking download, hold Control and press "J"
-2. Download window > click on the three dots **on the right of the file**
-- Select "Keep" (for Edge)
+2. Download window > click on the three dots **on the right of the file** 2a.
+Select "Keep" (for Edge).
-- Select "Continue download" (for Chrome).
+    2b.
+Select "Continue download" (for Chrome).
 <br>
 <br>